We Hold Heaven in Our Hands

 Oh, to live and move and be like that!
 To be so free from the bondage of ego-centric constraint that we could live with complete abandon, here in the now, in Heaven on Earth.
 In truth, despite years of committed misfit mystic practice, I’m not there yet, but I’m definitely in the mix.

-I believe that a Heaven on Earth vision was central to the message of the ultimate God-with-skin-on-man who walked among us back in the day.
+I believe that a heaven on earth vision was central to the message of the ultimate God-with-skin-on-man who walked among us back in the day.
 I’m talking about the fella who ended up nailed to a cross for his radical teaching about just that.
 The Nazarene Holy man who came from the back of beyond, and was, to say the least, profoundly unimpressed by social elites whenever and wherever they emerge.
 And emerge they do with monotonous regularity in the human story.

 His opening salvo at the beginning of his lonely mission sets the stage for the countercultural revolution be came to proclaim.
 He quotes the great Hebrew prophet Isaiah:

 The Spirit of the Lord is upon me, because he has anointed me to bring good news to the poor.
-He has sent me to proclaim release to the captives and recovery of sight to the blind, to let the oppressed go free (Luke 4:18, Isaiah 61).
+He has sent me to proclaim release to the captives and recovery of sight to the blind, to let the oppressed go free (Luke 4:18, Isaiah 61:1).

 This was his modus operandi.
-He was, of course, right on the money, for there can be no Heaven on Earth where elitism is rife.
+He was, of course, right on the money, for there can be no heaven on earth where elitism is rife.
 And sadly, rife, it has always been.
 Simply put, when the goods that all should enjoy—that means all goods—get monopolized by the few, there is no social justice and equality.
 Without these overarching ethical principles, the potential for Heaven on Earth dies on the vine, and this cannot stand.

 Implicit in the quote above is the invoking of the Spirit of God to take affirmative nonviolent action for a better world.
 For both Isaiah, and the Nazarene, this meant profound social change, an upturned world where business and usual just doesn’t cut it.